devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/New World Networks/README.md

 * new world models are generally expected to be scale-free [1], but have a number of additional properties that are relevant to the application domain.

+#### Models of Network Growth

+Aside from the new world network, the fundamental idea of networks expanding according to the needs of a given system over time is broader than just biology.
+Technical networks such as the internet [2] exhibit such qualities, in addition to a general class of network that requires a more continuous and dynamic representation [3].

 #### Propose a few connection rules:

 1) birth time.